- England & Wales

 A statutory demand can be an incredibly powerful debt collecting device.
 The law assumes it merely paves the way for a bankruptcy or winding up petition, but the threat of a petition can spur repayment from the most staid debtor.

 Furthermore, the procedure to issue one is very easy to follow.
-Using these forms, the guidance and the letter in this pack you should be able to issue a demand yourself without needing to involve solicitors or pay court fees.
+Using one of these forms, the guidance and the letter in this pack you should be able to issue a demand yourself without needing to involve solicitors or pay court fees.

 The format of the forms

 We provide you with two versions of form SD1 7.3 under section 123(1)(a) or 222(1)(a) of the Insolvency Act 1986.

 Some of the text in the forms is laid down in the Insolvency (England and Wales) Rules 2016, and therefore must be left precisely as it is.
 We have made clear what that is.

 The format and layout are not laid down, so we are able to provide our own user friendly version.